 Another common problem we see is a woman who has very few periods–sometimes going for months with no period.
 Maybe you “kick in ” and have a few pretty regular cycles, then stop again.

 First–if you are sexually active (any time in the last year), we need to make sure there is no chance of pregnancy.
+EVEN THOUGH YOU HAVE PCOS YOU CAN STILL GET PREGNANT–-so protect yourself until you are ready to try–THEN you MAY need some help

 So–no episode of “I didn’t know I was pregnant”?

 If your thyroid is out of whack, then treatment could help get your periods back on track.
+Treating prolactin issues can also regulate your periods.

 Now, if your thyroid is normal, then you may get a prescription for progesterone to take for 7-10 days.